Chinese Corporations: A Case Study Workshop

 For More Information

-Please contact Professor Walder with "SCPKU Seminar" as your email subject.
-More information about SCPKU's Graduate Seminar Program can be found here.
+Please contact our Program Coordinator, Owen Raymond, with "SCPKU Seminar" as your email subject.